ionic-team/ionic-site/docs/guide/building.md

 {% endraw %}

 ```

-Note we have added `scroll="false"` to the `<content>` directive because both the content directive and `<list>` directive support scrolling by default, and we want the list to handle scrolling.

 But this doesn't do anything yet, because we don't have any tasks or any code to drive our application.
 To do this, we need to create an Angular controller and add it to the page.
 We are going to just use one controller for this app, called `TodoCtrl`.
 We are going to add it directly to the body tag: